Mbed-TLS/mbedtls/docs/architecture/testing/invasive-testing.md

 ### Reliance on internal details

 In unit tests and in test programs, it's ok to include header files from `library/`.
+Do not define non-public interfaces in public headers (`include/mbedtls` has `*_internal.h` headers for legacy reasons, but this approach is deprecated).
 In contrast, sample programs must not include header files from `library/`.

+Sometimes it makes sense to have unit tests on functions that aren't part of the public API.
+Declare such functions in `library/*.h` and include the corresponding header in the test code.
+If the function should be `static` for optimization but can't be `static` for testing, declare it as `MBEDTLS_STATIC_TESTABLE`, and make the tests that use it depend on `MBEDTLS_TEST_HOOKS` (see [“rules for compile-time options”](#rules-for-compile-time-options)).

 If test code or test data depends on internal details of the library and not just on its documented behavior, add a comment in the code that explains the dependency.
 For example: